-The Roundhouse is open to the general public every weekend except during the Christmas and New Year holiday period.
-It is also the venue for several major events every year and attracts over 30,000 visitors annually.
+The Roundhouse is open to the general public on Saturdays and Sundays between March and December.
+It is also the venue for several major events every year, including the hugely popular Rail Ale Music & Drink Festival, and attracts over 25,000 visitors a year.
 Further details of forthcoming events can be found at www.barrowhill.org.
 As well as the turntable and unique sheer legs (lifting gear), it has a changing display of steam and diesel locomotives and other rolling stock, a collection of artefacts and memorabilia, and an operational signal box and short running line.
-The Roundhouse was awarded Museum Accreditation by the Museums Libraries and Archives Council in 2010.
-Barrow Hill Roundhouse is also home to the Deltic Preservation Society.
+The Roundhouse is an Accredited Museum under Arts Council England’s UK Museum Accreditation Scheme.
+The site is also home to the Deltic Preservation Society.

-The site is connected to the national railway network and this has encouraged several commercial rail companies to base their activities at Barrow Hill, generating over 40 jobs and making a valuable contribution to the local economy.
-Clients include Network Rail, DRS, Freightliner, GBRF, Colas, BARS, West Coast Railways, VSOE (operators of the Orient Express), Harry Needle Railroad Company, NewRail (railway research facility affiliated to Newcastle University), Rampart and Intertrain.
+The site is connected to the national railway network, and this has encouraged several commercial rail companies to base their activities at Barrow Hill, generating over 60 jobs and making a valuable contribution to the local economy.
+Clients include Harry Needle Railroad Company, East Midlands Railway, Rampart, Network Rail, DRS, Freightliner, GBRf, Colas, West Coast Railways, Northern Belle, NewRail (railway research facility affiliated to Newcastle University), TCL and Pindari.

 With good rail and road connections, a large car park and on-site catering, the Roundhouse is a popular choice for railway industry demonstrations and product launches.
+It regularly features on both national and regional television programmes.
 It is also an interesting and different venue for corporate away days.